brutopolis/buxu/README.md

   note: for now bpm does not solve any dependencies at all, but it is stored in the package.br so you can do it manually;

-  bpm have just a few commands: new, build, install and remove(and help);
+  bpm have just a few commands, it is meant to be simple just like bruter;

   ## new